Jean Batten's 1934 record flight from England to Australia: First attempt

 In a departure widely reported by newspaper media, Batten commenced her flight on 9 April 1933 from Lympne Aerodrome.
 She was not the only pilot attempting to break the record for the trip to Australia at the time; she took off 24 hours after an Italian, Leonida Robbiano, started his endeavour from Lympne.

 The first leg was to Rome, a flight of ten hours.
-She had intended to stop at Marseilles in France, but found cruising conditions particularly favourable and was able to eke out her fuel until Rome.
+She had intended to stop at Marseille in France, but found cruising conditions particularly favourable and was able to eke out her fuel until Rome.
 She noted that this flight "caused considerable comment", being the first non-stop solo effort to be made by a woman from England to Italy.
 She then flew to Naples, from where she departed the next day for Athens.
 On 11 April, she made an early start, at 3:00am, making a nine-hour flight to Aleppo, in Syria, during which she encountered strong turbulence and heavy clouds that required her to fly on instruments alone.
 Later in the day, flying onto Baghdad, in Iraq, she flew into a sandstorm, which for a time required her to again fly on instruments before she decided to land during a brief break in the conditions.
 After an hour, she resumed the flight but had to make a night landing about 70 mi from Baghdad when another sandstorm hit.
 She took off in the morning, and landed in Baghdad an hour later.
 She discovered that not only was she fortunate to have made a safe landing at her overnight location as it was predominantly soft sand, but a sandstorm would have prevented her landing at Baghdad even if she had continued her flight.